 Productivity, biodiversity and carbon-sequestering functions of aquatic ecosystems are threatened by competing water demands, pollution, infrastructure development, land use change, and competition for space and resources.
 Aquatic food systems-dependent communities risk being excluded from these food environments, traditionally managed as commons.
 And underinvestment in breeding aquatic animals for improved growth, feed conversion efficiency, and climate resilience and disease resistance constrains environmental performance and productivity, particularly for smaller-scale farmers.

-This Initiative aims to ensure that the projected 160 million diverse aquatic food systems actors and their dependents in 11 target countries improve their access to income and nutrition from aquatic foods, and that our contributions to sustainably manage aquatic foodscapes and aquaculture prevent up to 500 million people from becoming malnourished.
+This Initiative aims to ensure that the projected 160 million diverse aquatic food systems actors and their dependents in 11 target countries improve their access to income and nutrition from aquatic foods, and that CGIAR contributions to sustainable management of aquatic foodscapes and aquaculture prevent up to 500 million people from becoming malnourished.

 The Initiative seeks to accelerate the transition towards an aquatic food system that is regenerative rather than extractive, so that by 2024, in 11 target countries, 30% of aquatic food systems production will come from sustainable and efficient use of biodiverse inland freshwater systems and coastal wild and farm production environments.
 These aquatic food systems will evidence improvement in social equity, climate-preparedness, and micronutrient yields.
 They will offer desirable employment for youth, and contribute to a 10% increase in per capita aquatic food consumption for the 3.6 billion fish-consuming people in the target countries.